MAIF/otoroshi/manual/src/main/paradox/deploy/clever-cloud.md

 You can find the addon documentation and provisioning instructions here: [Clever Cloud Otoroshi addon](https://www.clever.cloud/developers/doc/addons/otoroshi/).

+The Otoroshi addon available on Clever Cloud is the [Cloud APIM](https://www.cloud-apim.com/) distribution of Otoroshi.
+This distribution ships with the entire Cloud APIM ecosystem of plugins and extensions, providing additional features on top of the standard Otoroshi distribution (LLM proxying, advanced API management features, etc.).
+You can find all the Cloud APIM open-source extensions on their [GitHub organization](https://github.com/cloud-apim).

 If you need more control over your deployment or want to self-host Otoroshi on Clever Cloud, follow the manual setup instructions below.

 ## Create an Otoroshi instance on CleverCloud